VLSIDA/OpenRAM/README.md

 # Porting to a New Technology

-If you want to support a enw technology, you will need to create:
+If you want to support a new technology, you will need to create:
 + a setup script for each technology you want to use
 + a technology directory for each technology with the base cells